A new square opposite Sydney Town Hall

 Why we’re doing this

 This new square is the next step in making Central Sydney a city designed for people.
-It will be a welcoming place where people can sit, relax, meet friends and take part in community events and major gatherings.
+It will be a welcoming shared place where people can sit, relax, meet friends and take part in community events and major gatherings.

-The project has been more than 40 years in the making.
-It’s part of our long-term strategic plan Sustainable Sydney 2030–2050 Continuing the Vision.
+The Town Hall precinct has undergone significant change in recent years, with nearby light rail and metro connections bringing more people to the area.
+The square will provide much-needed public space for the growing number of people living, working and using transport in the area.
 By linking Sydney Town Hall, Sydney Square, George Street and the surrounding heritage buildings, the new public space will continue to transform the heart of our city.

 What we’re doing